Missing Ontario woman killed for role in love triangle, court hears

 Clayton Babcock, the missing woman's father, was first to testify, saying he hadn't heard from his daughter since speaking with her briefly on the phone on June 30, 2012.

-His daughter didn't like the rules of the house and she spent time living at friends' places in the months before her disappearance, he said.
+He said in the months leading up to her disappearance his daughter struggled with mental health issues and was seeing a psychiatrist.
+She wasn't thrilled with her father's house rules, which included a midnight curfew on weeknights, and she spent time living at friends' places in the months before her disappearance, court heard.

-After about a week of no contact, Clayton Babcock said his family filed a missing person's report.
+"We still have Lacey and in a weird way, it's helped us make it through the years," Clayton Babcock said.

+"Every time I see the dog I think of her and of better times."

 Liam Casey, The Canadian Press